carlos-ssh/breaking-news/README.md

 <br />
 <span>
-    You should try the application only running locally.
+    Try this application locally. because i have this error message from the API:
-    THIS IS THE MESSAGE:
+    THE MESSAGE:
     If your project is being used in production, please upgrade to a paid plan.
   </span>
 <p align="center">